-As a résumé we may state that though the nearness relation $\widehat{\mathsf{NR}}$ is not a (minimal) proximity relation each of its levels induces a proximity relation $\widehat{\mathsf{NR}}^j$ extending $\widehat{\mathsf{NR}}$.
+As a résumé we may state that though the nearness relation \widehat{NR} is not a (minimal) proximity relation each of its levels induces a proximity relation \widehat{NR}^{j} extending \widehat{NR} .

-7 Conclusion and Future Work
+7 Conclusion

-The analysis of the nearness relations NR and NR{ap} which are simpler versions of the nearness relations of [8, 7] has revealed some properties which they share with natural nearness concepts but also some properties which distinguish them from nearness relations formalized by proximity spaces.
-The limited applicability of NR to ld regions could be overcome by extending it to the relation \widehat{NR} .
-The relation \widehat{NR} could be shown to fulfill some subset of the axioms for minimal proximity spaces which resulted in the definition of structures we termed weak right-scaled proximity spaces.
+The analysis of the nearness relations NR and NR{ap} which are simpler versions of the nearness relations of [7, 6] has revealed some properties which they share with natural nearness concepts but also some properties which distinguish them from nearness relations formalized by proximity spaces.
+The limited applicability of NR to Id regions could be overcome by extending it to \widetilde{NR} .
+The relation \widetilde{NR} could be shown to fulfill some subset of the axioms for minimal proximity spaces which resulted in the definition of structures we termed weak right-scaled proximity spaces.
 Lessening the difference to proximity relations even further, we defined a new relation \widehat{NR} which fulfills the axioms of what we have termed a right-scaled proximity space.
-The relation \widehat{NR} is a good candidate as an element of a controlled natural language interface to geographical data because it provides a good approximation of the nearness as modelled by proximity spaces.
-But its exact corresponding axiomatic specification is given by right-scaled proximity spaces.
+The relation \widehat{NR} is a good candidate as an element of a CNL interface to geographical data because it provides a good approximation of the nearness as modelled by proximity spaces.

 The (weak) right-scaled structures have still to be investigated mathematically.
 We have discussed the proximity spaces independently of the RCC background theory.
-An equivalent representation of RCC by boolean contact algebras [15] provides the basis for the investigation of structures that are boolean contact algebras equipped with proximity relations.
-Motivated by our nearness relations we plan to investigate combinations of boolean contact algebras with right-scaled proximity relations.
-These structures will provide the logical framework in which one can properly formulate and answer the question whether the nearness relation $\widehat{\mathsf{NR}}$ is a canonical model for right-scaled proximity relations.
-That is, if there is a relation δ in a boolean contact algebra that fulfills the axioms of right-scaled proximity spaces, can it be represented equivalently as the relation $\widehat{\mathsf{NR}}$?
-A positive answer would show that the nearness relation $\widehat{\mathsf{NR}}$ is a prominent member of right-scaled proximity relations.
+An equivalent representation of RCC by boolean contact algebras [13] provides the basis for the investigation of structures that are boolean contact algebras equipped with proximity relations.
+Motivated by our nearness relations we plan to investigate combinations of boolean contact algebras with rightscaled proximity relations.
+These structures will provide the logical framework in which one can properly formulate and answer the question whether the nearness relation \widehat{NR} is a canonical model for right-scaled proximity relations.
+That is, if there is a relation δ in a boolean contact algebra that fulfills the axioms of right-scaled proximity spaces, can it be represented equivalently as the relation \widehat{NR} ?

-Further future work concerns the reincorporation of functional regions as used in the original nearness definitions of [8, 7].
-These more complex relations share the scaling dependence with the relation \widehat{NR} but may show different behavior depending on how the functional regions are embedded within the ld regions.
+Further future work concerns the reincorporation of functional regions as used in the original nearness definitions of [7, 6].
+These more complex relations share the scaling dependence with the relation NR but may show different behavior depending on how the functional regions are embedded within the ld regions.
 This latter point leads to another task that deals with the robustness of the nearness relations; one should investigate the effects a change of the partitions (or the functional regions) has on the nearness relation: in particular one should investigate conditions under which two total orders of partitions induce the same nearness relation.